 All residents take team captain call at Bellevue, where they assume leadership responsibility for the team of residents on call.
 Team captains make decisions about patient care in the recovery and delivery rooms, the emergency department as well as other parts of the hospital.
 Most residents consider being a Bellevue team captain to be an extraordinary experience.

 Residents apply to the program through the Electronic Residency Application Service® (ERAS®).
 One unique advantage to our application process is that a single interview is all that is needed to qualify for both the Manhattan and Brooklyn tracks, as well as the two associated preliminary medicine programs.
 With a single interview, a candidate receives a total of four National Resident Matching Program® codes with which to participate in The Match®.

 NYU Langone does not offer H-1B sponsorship for house staff, residents, or fellows.
 J-1 sponsorship is available through the Educational Commission for Foreign Medical Graduates (ECFMG).

 Past Residents Verification

 Because of the large number of requests and the resultant research to obtain files, we apply a service charge of $50 per verification for residents who have graduated from our program more than 3 years prior.
-All requests should be accompanied with a check, made payable to NYU Langone Health, Department of Anesthesiology, Perioperative Care, and Pain Medicine, and sent to Sonia Taylor, residency coordinator, at the following address:
+All requests should be accompanied with a check, made payable to NYU Langone Health, Department of Anesthesiology, Perioperative Care, and Pain Medicine, and sent to Christina Lee, senior residency program coordinator, at the following address:

 NYU Langone Health